skozh/PalindromeApp_Qlik/README.md

 # Palindrome_App

 ## Summary:
-A simple rest API service where users can submit messages, get messages and delete messages.
-The messages sent will be checked for palindrome and stored in the local database.
+A simple rest API service where users can get, post and delete messages.
+The messages received will be checked for palindrome and stored in the local database.
 Currently running on AWS: http://ec2-52-15-160-169.us-east-2.compute.amazonaws.com:3000/

 ## Routes:
 * url: http:<base_url>:3000/